May 2021 Forensic Contest

 Final Words

-Again, the zip archive with a pcap of the infection traffic is available in this Github repository.
+Again, the zip archive with a pcap of the infection traffic is available here.
 The winner of today's contest and analysis of the infection traffic will be posted in an upcoming ISC diary two weeks from today on Wednesday May 19th.

 ---